 - Say thank you to your customers, too.
 You can send emails or even showcase customer spotlight stories on your blog or promote them via social media

-- Look into launching a loyalty program - we recently launched ours!
+- Look into launching a loyalty program

 - Do you subcontract through a general contractor or another trade business?
 Now might be the perfect time to work jointly on pricing and sharing leads.